 The SAR is located northeast of Perimeter Road (see Figure 1).
 It is bordered on the northeast by a wooded area, on the north by Landfill 1, on the east by Hardfill 49A (consisting of building debris and refuse), and on the southwest by a gravel road as shown by Figure 2.
 The SAR originally included a berm along with a 100-yard backstop.
-Directly to the east of the site off-base, the SAR is bordered by a vacant woodlot.
-In the early 1980s, the former SAR berm was demolished and a new berm that reduced the shooting range distance to 50 yards was constructed (see Figure 3).
-The footprint of the former berm (100-yard range), after being spread, was later used for disposal of hardfill in conjunction with the Hardfill 49A operation.
+Directly to the east, the SAR is bordered by an off-base vacant woodlot.
+In the early 1980s, the former SAR berm was demolished and a new berm was constructed that reduced the shooting range distance to 50 yards (see Figure 3).
+The footprint of the former berm (a 100-yard range), after being spread, was later used for disposal of hardfill in conjunction with the Hardfill 49A operation.